2025 CS Denis Ten Memorial Challenge: Men's singles

-Mikhail Shaidorov of Kazakhstan, who had won the gold medal at the 2024 Denis Ten Memorial Challenge, repeated that victory again this year, defeating his nearest competitor by a margin of over 15 points.
+Mikhail Shaidorov of Kazakhstan, who had won the gold medal at the 2024 Denis Ten Memorial Challenge, repeated that victory this year, defeating his nearest competitor by a margin of over fifteen points.
 Shaidorov credits Denis Ten as a personal hero and continues Ten's efforts to promote figure skating in Kazakhstan.
-He opened his free skate with a triple Axel-Euler-quadruple Salchow jump combination and then followed that with a quadruple Lutz and quadruple flip.
-Nika Egadze of Georgia finished in second place, while Jason Brown of the United States finished in third place.
+"The most important thing that I can do for my country is to make this sport more popular," Shaidorov stated in an interview.
+"What matters most to me right now is that many children are coming to this sport, that they are starting to do figure skating and it inspires them ...
+Even if you are from a country that is not strong in the world of figure skating, you can have big success."
+He opened his free skate with a triple Axel-Euler-quadruple Salchow jump combination – Shaidorov is the only skater in the world to have performed a quadruple jump as the second element in a jump combination in competition – and then followed that with a quadruple Lutz and a quadruple flip.
+Nika Egadze of Georgia finished in second place, while Jason Brown of the United States finished third.
+Cha Jun-hwan of South Korea withdrew from the competition after the short program because problems with his boots were adversely affecting his jumps.